 6. Don’t be afraid to spend money on marketing

 But in the end, social enterprise marketing doesn’t have to be as complicated as it may seem.
-By implementing these 6 best practices, you’ll be well on your way to running a successful social enterprise marketing campaign that will help generate long-term business, and social change, for years to come.
+By implementing these 6 best practices and making the most of our social enterprise marketing resources, you’ll be well on your way to running a successful social enterprise marketing campaign that will help generate long-term business, and social change, for years to come.